 Check if your hire purchase or conditional sale agreement includes Payment Protection Insurance.
 You may be able to make a claim for the insurance depending on the circumstances.

 If you miss payments to a HP agreement, your creditor will contact you.
-They may let you repay the arrears over time, or extend the agreement.
+They may let you:

-If you don’t pay back the arrears, your creditor will usually issue a default notice after around three months.
-After they’ve issued the default notice, they can take action to repossess the goods.
+If you do not pay back the arrears, your creditor will usually issue a default notice.
+This is usually after three months.

 Worried about hire purchase debts?